Ross Rival

-Rosauro Reyes Salvador (October 7, 1945 – November 16, 2007), known professionally as Ross Rival, was a former actor and father of JonJon Hernandez, Joseph Salvador, Rosauro Luis G. Salavador, Luchi Salvador-Joson, Sahara Shyla G. Salvador and Maja Salvador.
+Rosauro Reyes Salvador (October 7, 1945 – November 16, 2007), known professionally as Ross Rival, was an actor and father of JonJon Hernandez, Joseph Salvador, Rosauro Luis G. Salvador, Luchi Salvador-Joson, Sahara Shyla G. Salvador and Maja Salvador.

 His mother, Carmen Salvador, was a Spanish Filipina of German descent, and his father, Luis "Lou" Salvador was a Spanish Filipino.
 Lou Salvador was a famous basketball player, stage actor and talent manager.

 Early life

 Born Rosauro Reyes Salvador on October 7, 1945, in Quezon City.
 His father was Lou Salvador and is a brother of actor Phillip Salvador, the late director Leroy Salvador, actors Lou Salvador Jr., Alona Alegre, Mina Aragon, Jumbo Salvador and uncle to actors Deborah Sun and Jobelle Salvador.

 Personal life

-He was the father to JonJon Hernandez, Joseph Salvador, Rosauro Luis G. Salvador, Luchie Salvador-Joson, Sahara Shyla G. Salvador and Maja Salvador.
+He was the father to JonJon Hernandez, Joseph Salvador, former Basketball player Rosauro Luis G. Salvador, Luchie Salvador-Joson, Sahara Shyla G. Salvador and Maja Salvador.

 Death

 He died on November 16, 2007, in Quezon City, due to prostate cancer.
 His remains were cremated on November 20, 2007.